amymacumc/WanderPal/README.md

 ## ✨ Project Overview

-WanderPal is an AI-powered travel planning agent that combines emotionally intelligent dialogue with automated itinerary generation based on real-world map data (AMap function calling).
+WanderPal is an AI-powered travel planning agent that combines emotionally intelligent dialogue with automated itinerary generation based on real-world map data (AMap MCP function calling).

 Our mission is to help users plan meaningful, personalized journeys — not just book trips, but feel understood while building flexible, optimized itineraries.